 Ben Brading 6 min read

-A guide to Streamlined Energy and Carbon Reporting (SECR)
+Streamlined Energy and Carbon Reporting (SECR): Reporting and Disclosure Guide

-Streamlined Energy and Carbon Reporting (SECR) requires large UK businesses to disclose their energy use and emissions in their public annual reports.
+Streamlined Energy and Carbon Reporting (SECR) regulations require large companies to calculate their energy consumption and associated greenhouse gas emissions in their public annual reports.

 Here’s what we cover:

-The SECR framework was introduced by the UK government in 2019 to simplify the rules and requirements for carbon reporting among large businesses.
+The Streamlined Energy and Carbon Reporting (SECR) framework was introduced by the UK Government in 2019 to simplify the rules and requirements for carbon reporting by large organisations.

 Who needs to comply with SECR?

-SECR rules apply to public companies and any private companies that meet at least two of the following criteria:
+SECR applies to all quoted companies and to any unquoted companies or LLPs that meet at least two of the following criteria:

-The criteria above apply to individual private limited companies, partnerships, and groups of companies.
+These criteria apply to individual private limited companies, partnerships, and groups of companies.

 There are three exemptions that allow businesses meeting the above criteria to be excluded from SECR disclosure requirements:

-• Subsidiary exemption: Individual subsidiaries within a group are not obliged to report if the parent entity is reporting.
+• Subsidiary exemption: Individual subsidiaries within a group are not required to report if their parent entity is reporting.

-• Low energy usage: If a company has consumed less than 40,000 kWh of energy in the reporting year.
+• Low energy usage: Businesses that have consumed less than 40,000 kWh of energy during the reporting year are exempt.

 • Prejudicial disclosure: If the directors believe that reporting would seriously prejudice the interests of the business.

-In each case, using these exemptions must be disclosed in the Directors’ Report.
+In each case, the use of an exemption must be stated in the Directors’ Report.

 The SECR rules prescribe a set of minimum disclosures required in the Directors’ Report section of a company’s annual public accounts.